Print this role profile

 An account manager will work with a variety of other ICT professionals such as business analyst, change manager, systems analyst, network analyst and sourcing specialist.

-An account manager exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+An account manager exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

-Within the SFIA profile, the account manager has level 4 capabilities, i.e. enables, ensures and advises on the skills outlined below.
+Within the SFIA profile, the account manager has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.

 A degree level qualification in business and or information technology is very highly regarded.
 Experience in sales and a very high level of customer service experience are essential to the role.
 Sound communication and interpersonal skills are vital to success as an account manager.